vuestorefront/storefront-ui/README.md

 # Cooperation with Snowdog

-ideas behind storefront UI and [Alpaca](https://github.com/SnowdogApps/alpaca-storybook) are common efforts.
+ideas behind Storefront UI and [Alpaca](https://github.com/SnowdogApps/alpaca-storybook) are common efforts.
 We joined forces in figuring out how to make things right to deliver best possible experience for the users;

 # State of components